-where $K = 0.87$ \citep{rig20}. \cite{nic21} show that the SNe~Ia stretch distribution is bimodal, with one mode, the low-stretch one, only available to old (“delayed”) environment SNe~Ia.
-This structure, also confirmed by the companion ZTF-Cosmo-DR2 paper \citep{gin23}, well describes the stretch distribution of field-galaxies as shown in Fig.~\ref{fig:x1_vs_rr500}.
+where $K = 0.87$ \citep{rig20}. \cite{nic21} show that the SNe~Ia stretch distribution is bimodal, with one mode, the low-stretch one, only available to old-environment (delayed) SNe~Ia.
+This structure was also confirmed by the companion ZTF-Cosmo-DR2 paper \citep{gin23} and describes the stretch distribution of field galaxies well, as shown in Fig.~\ref{fig:x1_vs_rr500}.